 By pre-committing to something, we add an extra layer of accountability that makes us push through with the habit, even when it’s hard.
-If we’ve told everyone we’re going for a run after work, aren’t we more likely follow through?
+If we’ve told everyone we’re going the gym after work, aren’t we more likely follow through?

 Here are some ways to get commitment from your child to brush:

 During breakfast, ask them to tell you what they need to do as soon as they finish cereal, and before they get dressed.

 At night, ask them what they need to do after they put on their pajamas and before they say “goodnight”.